 PlasticFreeGM asks businesses, organisations and individuals to pledge to take action to reduce avoidable single-use plastics across Greater Manchester.
 It offers practical advice and guidance to help you make the right choices, whether that’s choosing to remove some products (always the best option), choosing a re-usable alternative (next best option) or switching to easily recyclable items.Find out more

 How do I waste less?

-From clothes to food to packaging, find out how making small changes can help you to waste less and save money.
+From clothes to food to packaging, crafting to composting, find out how making small changes can help you to waste less and save money.